JSpeedie/scribbles/basic-pipe/README.md

 ### pipe2

-`pipe2` is functionally identical to `pipe1`, but it collects all the output from the shell command produced by the child process in memory for our convenience, should we so desire to have that.
+`pipe2` is functionally identical to `pipe1` (except that its hardcoded shell command outputs the contents of `pipe2.c` rather than `pipe1.c`), but it collects all the output from the shell command produced by the child process in memory for our convenience, should we so desire to have that.